-Listen to the local stories by KTXK reporter Sabrina McCormick that are featured during Morning Edition, Public Radio News Hour, and All Things Considered.
+Listen to local stories With Steve Mitchell and Sabrina McCormick that are featured during Morning Edition, Public Radio News Hour, and All Things Considered.

 This week kicks off a series of exhibits in southwest Arkansas highlighting the works of impressionist Effie Anderson Smith.
 Anderson-Smith was born in Nashville Arkansas in 1869, and then grew up in Hope, Arkansas, she would go on to move to Arizona where she gained popularity for her desert landscapes.
 Sabrina McCormick reports:

 Dr. Ben Neuman joins the Mid Day News Hour to talk about the latest Omicron Variant.
 Dr. Neuman is the Professor of Biology and Chief Virologist of the Global Health Research complex at Texas A & M University.
 (September 06, 2023).

 A new Airframe and Powerplant Mechanic Program is scheduled to begin in the Fall of 2024 at Texarkana College.
 Sabrina McCormick spoke with the program’s new Director of Aviation.
 (August 30, 2023).